Uncertainty in scientific assessments

 As likely as not

-If assessors consider a conclusion is very likely (90-99% probable), decision-makers and the public will have a high degree of confidence in measures that are in line with that conclusion.
-If the outcome is “as likely as not” (33-66% probable), the decision-maker may be less persuaded depending on the greater weight of other non-scientific factors (e.g. social or economic)and may be more inclined to take precautionary measures unless there is scope to reduce the uncertainty (e.g. through new research).
-If assessors consider a conclusion is very unlikely (1-10% probable), decision-makers may give it little weight when choosing how to proceed.
+For communicating these probabilities to non-technical audiences, we refer to our expert’s certainty (i.e. their “confidence”) regarding their conclusion.
+For example, the scientific assessors may say that their conclusion is 90-99% certain (very likely), in which case decision-makers and the public may be expected to have a high degree of confidence in measures that are in line with that conclusion.
+If the outcome is 33-66% certain (as likely as not), the decision-maker may be less persuaded depending on the greater weight of other non-scientific factors (e.g. social or economic) and may be more inclined to take precautionary measures unless there is scope to reduce the uncertainty (e.g. through new research).
+If assessors consider a conclusion is 1-10% certain (very unlikely), decision-makers may give the scientific advice little weight when choosing how to proceed.

 7. How challenging is it to quantify scientific uncertainties?